Swizec/react-d3js-es6-ebook/manuscript/animation.md

 We really should have taken the `r` parameter as a property on `<Dot>`, saved it in state as a, say, `baseR`, then made sure the transition returns our dot back to that instead of a magic `5` number.
 Peppering your code with magic numbers is often a bad idea.

 Another improvement could be rendering more circles to provide a tighter grid.
 That doesn't work so well on CodePen, however.
-Breaks down with so many nodes. 😔
+Breaks down with so many nodes. :disappointed:

 [Use this link to see a video](https://twitter.com/Swizec/status/829590239458922496)